How To Get An Autistic Child To Sleep

 – Noise in general

-The talented and certified kinesiologists can figure out the imbalances in your child’s organs or intestine systems as well.
+The talented and certified kinesiologists can figure out the imbalances in your child’s organs or intestinal systems as well.
 I learned that the organs represent the clock.
 Since my son had imbalances in his liver, he always woke up at 1 am to 3 pm.
 It required many treatments and a change in his diet to balance his liver.
-In my online course “How to make my autistic child eat a variety of food”, you will learn more about autistic children and their eating habits.

-I also tried different sorts of weight blankets.
-Some of them had chains in it, some of them had chestnuts and some of them had balls.
-Since many children with autism have a heightened nervous system, they have difficulties in stimming themselves to calm themselves down.
+Since many children with autism have a heightened nervous system, they have difficulties in self-stimming to calm themselves down.
 Stimming can be a physical reaction or a special way to touch the body to calm it down.
-If the child doesn’t get the right help, many children with autism try to calm themselves down by moving back and forward in small movements or scratching themselves at the same spot or having tics.
+If the child doesn’t get the right help, many children with autism try to calm themselves down by moving back and forth in small movements, or scratching themselves at the same spot, or having tics.

 Since my son never had problems falling asleep, I couldn’t tell the difference between the weighted blankets that helped him or not during that bedtime routine.
 However, since he had a heightened sense of hearing, the weighted blankets woke him up.

-I know that there are so many hassles to worry about becoming a parent to a child within the autism spectrum and I know you are not alone.
+I know that there are so many hassles to worry about becoming a parent to a child within the autism spectrum, and I know you are not alone.